liferay/liferay-screens/ios/Documentation/SignUpScreenlet.md

 ## Delegate

-This widget will delegate some events in an object that conforms `SignUpWidgetDelegate` protocol.
+This screenlet will delegate some events in an object that conforms `SignUpScreenletDelegate` protocol.
-If the `autologin` is enabled, login events will be delegated to an object conforming `LoginWidgetDelegate`.
-Refer to [LoginWidget documentation](LoginWidget.md) for more details on this.
+If the `autologin` is enabled, login events will be delegated to an object conforming `LoginScreenletDelegate`.
+Refer to [LoginScreenlet documentation](LoginScreenlet.md) for more details on this.

-The `SignUpWidgetDelegate` protocol allows to implement the following methods:
+The `SignUpScreenletDelegate` protocol allows to implement the following methods:

 - `onSignUpResponse(boolean)`: called when sign up is successfully completed.
 The user attributes are passed as a dictionary of keys (NSStrings) and values (NSObject).
 Keys supported are the same as [portal's User entity](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portal/service.xml#L2227)
 - `onSignUpError(error)`: called when an error happened in the process.
 The NSError object describes the error occurred.